Trump administration prepares major effort to protect monuments that includes US Marshals and executive order - KTVZ

 The Trump administration is preparing a major effort to protect national monuments that President Donald Trump has described as part of the country’s heritage, including assigning US Marshals to oversee them and signing an executive order meant to protect them, people familiar with the plan say.

 Trump personally instructed Interior Secretary David Bernhardt to restore the only Confederate statue in Washington, DC, after it was torn down last week, two people familiar with the matter told CNN.
 Trump raged at the sight of the statue being burned and torn down on June 19, tweeting, “The D.C.
 Police are not doing their job as they watch a statue be ripped down & burn.”
-He later instructed Bernhardt to put the statue back up.
+He later instructed Bernhardt to put the statue of Confederate Gen. Albert Pike back up, as first reported by NBC.

+When asked about Trump’s request to restore the Pike statue, the National Park Service said, “It is the intent of the National Park Service to mitigate any damage to any statue, monument, and memorial damaged due to any criminal activity.”

 “The US Marshals Service does not confirm or deny any potential enforcement activities,” the agency said in response to a request for comment.